Of Owls & Masters

 Expedition Leader / Country Guide + Translator

 The bumper sticker on his ‘89 Toyota Bandeirante (Brazilian Land Cruiser) may read “Lost Texan”, but don’t be fooled: Dallas-born Eddie has dedicated himself to the study of Brazilian history, society, and geography for the better part of two decades.
-He first “rediscovered” the Serra do Espinhaço in 2018, and has spent nearly 6 years since documenting its labyrinth of lost trails & inhabitants, becoming arguably the region’s most well-versed foreigner in a century during the process.
+He first “rediscovered” the Serra do Espinhaço in 2018, and has spent nearly 7 years since documenting its its labyrinth of forgotten trails and unforgettable characters—becoming, by many local accounts, the region’s most well-versed foreigner in over a century.
 The only thing he enjoys more than exploring this spectacular & little-known part of the world is bringing it to life for other adventurous & culturally curious travelers.

 • Elisa